 - Resilient POS machines that work online and offline, providing a high performance independent of connection to, and performance in, the HQ.

-adidas is probably one of the best-known reference customers for the full product range of SAP.
+Adidas creating world-class customer experiences with LS Navadidas is probably one of the best-known reference customers for the full product range of SAP.
 However, for the very reasons Andrej describes above, LS Retail and adidas are cooperating on creating extraordinary customer experiences in over 1150 adidas stores powered by LS Nav.
-With the support of German LS Retail partner TSO-Data, adidas and LS Retail are reinventing and enhancing the shopping experience for customers with innovative technology. adidas is, for instance, deploying the LS Omni omni-channel solutions – including an innovative inventory app that enables staff members to send requests to the stock room without having to leave the customer’s side – on iPad minis in-store.
+With the support of German LS Retail partner TSO-Data, adidas and LS Retail are reinventing and enhancing the shopping experience for customers with innovative technology. adidas is, for instance, deploying the LS Omni omni-channel solutions – including an innovative inventory app that enables staff members to send requests to the stock room without having to leave the customer’s side - on iPad minis in-store.
 The result?
 Digital retail solutions that:

 - Increase net sales